Mary Robinette Kowal: Literary work

 Kowal translated the 2021 novel The Night Guest, by Hildur Knútsdóttir, from Icelandic into English, which was published in 2024.
 Kowal studied Icelandic while living in Reykjavík and working for the show LazyTown.
 It is Kowal's first work of translation.

 Kowal served as secretary of the Science Fiction and Fantasy Writers of America for two years.
 She was elected to the position of SFWA Vice President in 2010, and was elected SFWA President in 2019.
 In July 2018, after criticism that many authors who were Hugo award finalists at the August 2018 World Science Fiction Convention had not been selected to participate on that year's panels, Kowal took over as programming chair.
 She also served as chair of the DisCon III the 2021 Worldcon after the original chairs resigned.

 Audio work

 After appearing several times as a guest on the podcast Writing Excuses, Kowal became a full-time cast member at the start of the sixth season in 2011.

-Kowal is a voice actor and has recorded audiobooks for authors including John Scalzi, Seanan McGuire, Cory Doctorow and Kage Baker.
+Kowal is a voice actor and has recorded audiobooks for authors including John Scalzi, Seanan McGuire, Cory Doctorow, Neal Stephenson, and Kage Baker.

+Personal life

+Kowal has previously lived in Chicago and Nashville.
+She lives in Denver with her husband, Robert Kowal.

+She also owns a calico cat named Elsie who has reportedly learned over 120 words using a set of soundboard buttons to "talk".

+Minor planet 52691, discovered by the Spacewatch Project in 1998, is named after her.